darecstowell/wraeclast-whisperer/README.md

 ## License

+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+You are free to:

+Share — Copy and redistribute the material in any medium or format.
+Adapt — Remix, transform, and build upon the material.
-This project is licensed under the MIT License - see the LICENSE file for details.
+The licensor cannot revoke these freedoms as long as you follow the license terms - see the LICENSE file for details.

 ## Acknowledgments